OHNLP/MedTator/sample/README.md

 Each dataset folder contains the following file and directories:

+* `DTD_NAME.yaml` (Recommended): the annotation schema of YAML format for this annotation task.
+You can use any text editor (e.g., Sublime Text, TextMate, or VIM) to edit it.

+* `DTD_NAME.json`: the annotation schema of JSON format for this annotation task.
+You can use any text editor (e.g., Sublime Text, TextMate, or VIM) to edit it.

-* `DTD_NAME.dtd`: the annotation schema for this annotation task.
+* `DTD_NAME.dtd`: the annotation schema of original DTD format for this annotation task.
 You can use any text editor (e.g., Sublime Text, TextMate, or VIM) to edit it.
 * `raw_txt/`: the raw text files for annotation.
 * `ann_xml/`: the annotation data files, which contain the text and annotated tags.
 Some file names have a prefix `A_` or `B_`, which represent different annotators.